-- Names the chapter proposed to be enacted by the act the "Uniform Public Expression Protection Act." - States that the chapter proposed to be enacted is intended to confer substantive immunity from suit, and not merely immunity from liability, for any cause of action concerning protected speech under the proposed chapter. - Specifies the types of civil actions to which the proposed chapter applies. - Exempts certain actions and claims from the provisions of the proposed chapter. - Clarifies that no new statutory causes of action are created by the proposed chapter. - Establishes procedures for a motion for expedited relief from a civil action type specified in the proposed chapter. - Requires a stay of proceedings in the action prior to a ruling on the motion for expedited relief, other than for a motion for attorney's fees, court costs, and other litigation expenses. - Permits a court to, upon request, stay a hearing or motion involving another party in the action, if the hearing or ruling on the motion for expedited relief would adjudicate an issue material to the issue of the hearing or the motion.

-^{} This analysis was prepared before the report of the House Civil Justice Committee appeared in the House Journal.
-Note that the legislative history may be incomplete.
+- Names the act the "Uniform Public Expression Protection Act." - Specifies the types of civil actions to which the bill applies. - Exempts certain actions against governmental units, against a person primarily engaged in the business of selling or leasing goods or services, and enforcement actions brought in the name of a governmental unit. - Establishes procedures for a motion for expedited relief from a civil action type specified in the bill. - Requires a stay of proceedings in the action prior to a ruling on the motion for expedited relief, other than for a motion for attorney's fees, court costs, and other litigation expenses. - Permits a court to, upon request, stay a hearing or motion involving another party in the action, if the hearing or ruling on the motion for expedited relief would adjudicate an issue material to the issue of the hearing or the motion. - Specifies that the court will consider the pleadings, the motion, any response to the motion, and any evidence that could be considered in ruling on a motion for summary judgment under Civil Rule 56 of the Ohio Rules of Civil Procedure in ruling on the motion for expedited relief. - Specifies on what grounds the court will dismiss a cause of action, or part of a cause of action, with prejudice. - Permits a court to allow discovery during a stay if the party seeking discovery shows that specific information is necessary to establish whether a party has satisfied a burden to prove that the party's cause of action should not be dismissed.

-- Specifies that the court will consider the pleadings, the motion, any response to the motion, and any evidence that could be considered in ruling on a motion for summary judgment under Civil Rule 56 of the Ohio Rules of Civil Procedure in ruling on the motion for expedited relief. - Specifies on what grounds the court will dismiss a cause of action, or part of a cause of action, with prejudice. - Permits a court to allow discovery during a stay if the party seeking discovery shows that specific information is necessary to establish whether a party has satisfied a burden to prove that the party's cause of action should not be dismissed. - Permits a court to hear and rule on a motion unrelated to the motion for expedited relief or a motion seeking a temporary or preliminary injunction to protect against an imminent threat to public health or safety during the stay for a motion for expedited relief. - Specifies that an order denying a motion for expedited relief is a final appealable order. - Establishes the burden of costs for a prevailing party on a successful motion for expedited relief, or for frivolous conduct if the motion is denied. - Provides that the court must not fail to award, or reduce an award of, attorney's fees, court costs, and other reasonable litigation expenses on the grounds that the representation of the moving party was undertaken on a pro bono or contingent basis. - Requires the court to broadly construe and apply the provisions of the bill and to consider the need to promote uniformity of the law with respect to its subject matter among states that enact a substantially similar law.
+- Permits a court to hear and rule on a motion unrelated to the motion for expedited relief or a motion seeking a temporary or preliminary injunction to protect against an imminent threat to public health or safety during the stay for a motion for expedited relief. - Specifies that an order denying a motion for expedited relief is a final appealable order. - Establishes the burden of costs for a prevailing party on a successful motion for expedited relief, or for frivolous conduct if the motion is denied. - Requires the court to broadly construe and apply the provisions of the bill and to consider the need to promote uniformity of the law with respect to its subject matter among states that enact a substantially similar law.